 We all know that the skincare and beauty industries have not been historically developed with Black people in mind.
 We also know, however, that Black folks have always been resourceful innovators when it comes to getting what we need.
-From using shea butter to moisturize our skin, African black soap made from plantain skins and cocoa pods to cleanse and remove impurities, and treating skin conditions like eczema and psoriasis with neem oil, our skincare rituals — beginning in ancient Africa — have laid the groundwork for Black, and mainstream, skincare as we know it today.
+From using shea butter to moisturize our skin, African black soap made from plantain skins and cocoa pods to cleanse and remove impurities, and treating Black skin conditions like eczema and psoriasis with neem oil, our skincare rituals — beginning in ancient Africa — have laid the groundwork for Black, and mainstream, skincare as we know it today.

 The Early History of Beauty: Beauty as a Form of Resistance